1031-Systems/1031_Delivery/README.md

 This software is made available for use under the GNU General Public License (GPL).
 A copy of this license is available within the repository for this software and is included herein by reference.

+## Uninstallation

+Yes, it is possible that you may decide that this is not for you.
+To uninstall everything do the following:

+- {installation directory}/uninstall

+Or on Windows do:

+- {installation directory}\winuninstall.bat

+These will delete any desktop icons referencing this installation and everything in it.
+Since it does delete everything from the installation directory on down, do not put your animation files here unless you want them deleted as well.

+***

+## Rando Thoughts

+Building and operating animatronics is an art and there are many ways to do just about anything.
+Our goal here was to create a low-cost, high-powered animation controller with software to operate it.
+For $40 or so and some labor you can have a controller that will operate dozens to hundreds of controllable devices at 50Hz while playing audio synchronized to the actions.
+However, we recognize that not everybody wants to build hardware so we chose to support Pololu Maestro controllers as well.
+The hardware solution is standalone while a Maestro solution needs a PC to play the audio and synchronize the actions.
+Some users might build the Animator hardware for a prop while using Maestros for another prop.
+Some might want to have many props all synchronized.
+We hope that these tools will support a variety of users in their quest for fun.

+Security is always an iffy thing.
+Some people may be worried that this software will attack their system.
+To assuage your concerns, note that on linux and MacOS, nothing is run at root level and all installations of Python modules and such are done in a virtual environment in the install directory.
+Perusal of the uninstall script will show you that merely deleting the desktop icons that refer to the installation directory and the directory itself is all that is needed to completely remove all traces of our code.
+If you are more experienced, you can peruse the install script to see the same thing.
+However, on Windows there is one step that requires Administrator privileges, making a symbolic link.
+That is in a small batch file and you may peruse that to feel comfortable that all it does is make that symbolic link.

+The term animation used often throughout the documentation generally refers to a pair of files, one containing a comma-separated-values file of action controls and one containing a wav audio file.
+It is possible to play animations that are only audio or only action but this can only be done with an animlist file, described elsewhere.
+Within Hauntimator, an animation is an XML file containing a link to the audio and descriptions of the actions.
+Hauntimator exports those to the CSV file for playback.
+Installing animations generally means copying the CSV and WAV file to the appropriate place for the playback mechanism to find them, either on the local filesystem, an SD card, or to the Animator hardware via USB.

 ***